 - Start your day early.
 As early as 5 am.
 At this time of the day, you are going to study those topics which require utmost attention of yours, perhaps challenging/difficult topics.
 Continue to study for 2-3 hours with a 5-minute break after every hour

 - Take a break of an hour or so to finish your morning routine

 - From 10 in the morning, start off to study until 1 pm a topic you find to be time-consuming.
 Avoid taking breaks during this slot

 - You can have a prolonged break for lunch, as long as 2 hours after the continuous studying from morning

-- Once you are done with your break, you can start off from 3.30-4pm until 6.30-7pm.
-Here you can catch up on topics which are easy and quick to grasp.
+- Once you are done with your break, you can start off from 3.30-4 pm until 6.30-7 pm.
+Here you can catch up on topics that are easy and quick to grasp.
 Or can solve some previous years’ papers, creating the exact exam scenario and solving papers.
-In a day, try to solve atleast 90 MCQs under the stipulated time
+In a day, try to solve at least 90 MCQs under the stipulated time

 - After this, you can have your dinner and get back to studying for the next 2 hours.
 Here you can study the easy topics, take a 10-minute break